-- Plenty of variations of meat and vegetables to use up your leftovers.
+- Plenty of variations of meat and vegetables to use up your festive leftovers to make a leftover turkey pie or Christmas leftover pie.
 Perfect for using up leftover meat and vegetables from a roast dinner during the week.

 - Made from scratch in easy steps with plenty of instructions.
 If you are really short on time, there are plenty of easy short cuts too.

-- Turkey - turkey meat, defrosted if frozen.
+- Turkey - cooked turkey meat, defrosted if frozen.
 Remove all of the skin as it will become slimy in a pie.
-Ideally, use turkey thick meat for flavour.
+Ideally, use turkey thigh meat for flavour.

-- Ham - cooked ham, defrosted if frozen.
+- Ham - cooked ham or gammon, defrosted if frozen.
 Trim off any fat.